 No, the Gevirtz Graduate School of Education does not require a minimum GRE or MAT score.

 We do not have a preference as to which test applicants should take.
 The TEP will accept either test's scores for its applicants.
 We recommend applicants take the test they believe will give them the best score possible.

 A department code is not required.
-Please instruct the Educational Testing Service (ETS) to report your scores to UCSB; our institution code is 4835.
+Please instruct the Educational Testing Service (ETS) to report your scores to UCSB for graduate purposes; our institution code is 4835.